rsvp/chess/README.md

 * All masters have on occasion played a magnificent game, only to lose by a stupid mistake.
 * All that matters on the chessboard is good moves.
 * Always check, for it could be mate.
+* Always put the rook behind the pawn, except when it is incorrect to do so.
 * Always study your opponent's last move.
 * An emotional stake in the game will make you work harder, and remember more.
 * An hour's history of two minds is well told in a game of chess.